shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-You can disable [Screen Recording](/android/configuration-and-data/automatic-screen-recording.md) feature if you want make sure that sensitive data is not recorded.
+You can disable [Automatic screen recording](/android/configuration-and-data/automatic-screen-recording.md) feature if you want make sure that sensitive data is not recorded:

 <Tabs
   groupId="android"